-Autopilot Feature Available When Traffic- Aware Cruise Control You are driving between 18 mph (30 km/h) and 85 mph (140 km/h) NOTE: You can activate Traffic-Aware Cruise Control at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model S. Autosteer • You are driving between 18 mph (30 km/h) and 85 mph (140 km/h) NOTE: You can activate Autosteer at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model S. NOTE: On a residential road, a road without a center divider, or a road that is not controlled access, the maximum allowed cruising speed is limited and the instrument panel displays a message.
-The restricted speed will be the speed limit of the road plus 5 mph (10 km/h).
-Headlights are set to On or Auto.
-Although Autopilot is available both during the day and in low light conditions (dusk or dark), Autosteer aborts or is unavailable if headlights are set to Off.
-When Autosteer is engaged, is automatically enabled (see High Beam Headlights on page 82) and wipers are set to Auto.
-Navigate on Autopilot You are driving between 18 mph (30 km/h) and 85 mph (140 km/h).
-NOTE: You can activate Navigate on Autopilot at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model S. You are driving on a controlled-access highway.
+Autopilot Feature Available When Traffic-Aware Cruise Control You are driving between 30 km/h and 140 km/h NOTE: You can activate Traffic-Aware Cruise Control at lower speeds if there is a vehicle detected at least 1.5 meters ahead of Model S. Navigate on Autopilot You are driving between 30 km/h and 140 km/h.
+NOTE: You can activate Navigate on Autopilot at lower speeds if there is a vehicle detected at least 1.5 meters ahead of Model S. You are driving on a controlled-access highway.
 When you leave a controlled-access highway, Navigate on Autopilot reverts to Autosteer.